 The Intel Iris Integrated Xe Graphics Cards:

-However, the Graphic card used is Intel’s Iris Xe for which Intel promises to offer up to twice the graphics performance with extra tangible advantages than that of the raw core count increases.
+However, the Graphic card used is Intel’s Iris Xe.
+Intel promises to offer up to twice the graphics performance with extra tangible advantages than raw core count increases.

 The Intel Iris Integrated Xe graphics comes with 96 CUs and has a clock speed of 1.3 GHz.